rduplain/jeni-python/README.rst

 1. keyword arguments provided by injector
 2. keyword arguments provided in `partial_fn = partial(fn, **kwargs)`
 3. keyword arguments provided in `partial_fn(**kargs)`

+Note that Python function annotations (in Python 3) are injected as keyword arguments, as documented in `annotate`, which affects the argument order here.

 `annotate.partial` accepts arguments in same manner as this `partial`.